Alex313031/codium/DOCS.md

 ## <a id="portable"></a>How do I run VSCodium in portable mode?
 You can follow the [Portable Mode instructions](https://code.visualstudio.com/docs/editor/portable) from the Visual Studio Code website.
 - **Windows** / **Linux** : the instructions can be followed as written.
 - **macOS** : portable mode is enabled by the existence of a specially named folder.
 For Visual Studio Code that folder name is `code-portable-data`.
-For VSCodium, that folder name is `codium-portable-data`.
-So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the [link above](https://code.visualstudio.com/docs/editor/portable), but create a folder named `codium-portable-data` instead of `code-portable-data`.
+For VSCodium, that folder name is `data`.
+So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the [link above](https://code.visualstudio.com/docs/editor/portable), but create a folder named `data` instead of `code-portable-data`.

 ## <a id="file-manager"></a>How do I fix the default file manager (Linux)?